jkjung-avt/yolov4_crowdhuman/README.md

                               yolov4.conv.137 -map -gpu 0
    ```

-   You could monitor training progress on the loss/mAP chart (since the `-map` option is used).
+   When the model is being trained, you could monitor its progress on the loss/mAP chart (since the `-map` option is used).
 Alternatively, if you are training on a remote PC via ssh, add the `-dont_show -mjpeg_port 8090` option so that you could monitor the loss/mAP chart on a web browser (http://{IP address}:8090/).

    ```
    ### alternatively, if training on an ssh'ed remote PC